Nanolx/NanoDroid/doc/DeodexServices.md

 # Deodex services.jar

+Here you can find instructions on how to manually deodex `services.jar` as preparation for Signature Spoofing support.

 ## VDEX

-If you can see `/system/framework/oat/[arch]/services.vdex` you should follow theese instructions.
+If you can see `/system/framework/oat/[arch]/services.vdex`, where [arch] is the device architecture (arm, arm64, x86 or x86_64), you should follow theese instructions.

 the instructions are basically simple, though plenty commands: